sqlballs/mSQLg2c/modules/04-ImprovementsInSQLOnTheMicrosoftAzurePlatform.md

 You can use SQL Server Management Studio, SQLCMD, and the other on-premises tools you reviewed in the last Module for on-premises tooling.
 In this Module, you will focus on the Azure Portal, the Azure Data Studio tool, and the Azure Command-line Interface (<i>az</i> commands in a cross-platform tool).

 <b>The Microsoft Azure Portal</b>
 The Microsoft Azure Portal is used to deploy, manage, monitor, or delete resources in your subscription.
 It has sections, or "blades" for each of these operations and can be accessed with all major web browsers as well as cell phones.
-You can also set up various "Dashboards" to show your resrouces and other information.
+You can also set up various "Dashboards" to show your resources and other information.

 <p></p>
 <img src="https://azurecomcdn.azureedge.net/cvt-2a7918f3835dd5b76499d5f13b9b0bcf622c701196cff0345dcb09695a8a9b9c/images/shared/footer/portal-dashboard-full.png" width=800>